 It’s that time of year again!
 The time for the year in review Christmas form letter.
 It’s always touching when our relatives treat us like customers.
 Typically these form letters take one of two directions.
-The first and most typical is the ‘What a wonderful year we had!’
+The first and most typical is the “What a wonderful year we had!”

 The second kind of Christmas letter is my favorite.
 It’s the disaster letter.
 These are the people who make you feel so much better about yourself and your life.

 Also, little Johnny learned to poop indoors and that rash on Susie’s face cleared up.
-As soon as Obamacare kicks in we’ll get her lazy eye looked at.
-Home schooling is going well and they both are on track to graduate by the time they’re 21.
+As soon as we get insurance we’ll get her lazy eye looked at.
+Home schooling is going well and they are both on track to graduate by the time they’re 21.
 We’re so proud!
 Once Trevor finds a job we’ll buy some train tickets and come visit!

 I would just like to note that none of the pictures in this post are from my family.
-If I were to write a form Christmas letter to anyone reading this it might read:
+If I were to write a Christmas form letter to anyone reading this it might read:

-As always, Happy Thursday, and if you enjoy #ThePhilFactor please feel free to share by hitting the Facebook or Twitter share buttons below.
+As always, Happy Wednesday, and if you enjoy #ThePhilFactor please feel free to share by hitting the Facebook or Twitter share buttons below.